lanyangyang0430/survey_based-academic-measurement/README.md

 # Survey_based-academic-measurement
 ## Data Collecting
-Specifically, we matched titles using “overview” and “survey,” and matched abstracts using “Large Language Model,” “LLM,” and related phrases.
-The detailed rules are shown below:
+Specifically, we matched titles using "overview" and "survey" and matched abstracts using "Large Language Model","LLM","generative pre-training transformergenerative pre-training transformer" and related phrases.
-(1) title:overview, survey,review
-(2) abstract:large language models, llm, foundation models, gpt, sora, bert, bloom, generative pre-training transformer, transformer, gpt-3.5, gpt-4, language models, gpt-3,llms
 ## Data Processing
 The data processing mainly involves the following steps:
 (1) From the metadata obtained through data collection, we